-Note: This is a new section in TFIR targetted at ‘pro users’, thus the name PROSER.
+Note: This is a new section in TFIR targeted at ‘pro users’, thus the name PROSER.
 At TFIR video production is our primary business and format of storytelling.
 So we thought of creating content to build a community for professionals (mostly video journalists) who want analysis from those who actually do this for a living.
 We won’t be covering ‘consumer’ electronics.
 This a premier segment for professionals only.

 PROSER: The 16” MacBook is slated to be released this year, according to some rumors and reports.